-The discussed Earth leakage circuit breaker diagrams will silently monitor the electrical condition of your appliances and the Earth connection of your house electrical sockets and will trip the appliances as soon a fault is detected.
+The discussed Earth leakage circuit breaker diagrams will monitor the leakage current level of the earthing line of your house electrical sockets and will trip the appliances as soon a fault is detected.
 Here we will learn 2 designs, first using transistors only and the second using IC LM324.

 If anything goes wrong with them it will instantly switch off the mains and stop any further associated loss.
 A simple ELCB circuit is discussed here.